capactio/website/docs/feature/policies/overview.md

             description: "Helm storage (cap.type.helm.storage:0.1.0)"
 ```

-TypeInstances defined in the `interface.rules[].inject` are preferred than TypeInstance `defaults`.
-That means, that in case of TypeInstance for the same Type defined in the both places, Engine would inject TypeInstance from `interface.rules[].inject`.
+Required TypeInstances defined on `interface.rules[].inject` are preferred over the `interface.defaults.requiredTypeInstances`.
+In case of a different TypeInstance with the same Type reference (equal path and revision) defined in both of the places, Engine prefers TypeInstance injection from  `interface.rules[].inject`.

 ### Additional parameter injection